-Congratulations on your acceptance to the 2024 Virginia Governor's School for Agriculture Summer Residential program!
+Congratulations on your acceptance to the 2025 Virginia Governor's School for Agriculture Summer Residential program!
 Personnel from your local school divisions and the Virginia Department of Education have chosen the best and the brightest students across Virginia to participate in this program.
-It is our desire that this program would provide your child a wealth of academic information and opportunities for personal growth.
-We understand that you are entrusting your child to our care during the program and we at the Governor's School take this responsibility seriously.
-We want to provide a safe, supportive environment for your child to explore new ideas, problem solve, and think critically in the classroom and through activities.
-We also want to give your child the opportunity to interact with students from diverse backgrounds, and experience living in a college environment.
+We desire that this program provides your child with a wealth of academic information and opportunities for personal growth.
+We understand that you are entrusting your child to our care during the program, and we at the Governor's School take this responsibility seriously.
+We want to provide a safe, supportive environment for your child to explore new ideas, problem-solve, and think critically in the classroom and through activities.
+We also want to give your child the opportunity to interact with students from diverse backgrounds and experience living in a college environment.
 We look forward to seeing your child grow through the Governor's School program.